 Nothing halts the job of HR professionals and recruiters like a lack of a strong talent pipeline.
 It’s hard to recruit when there is no talent pool to recruit from.
 However, blame not the talent, but the stale pipeline strategies that have been used over and over again.
 Companies have to adapt their strategy to follow the ever-changing trends of the workforce and examining their current efforts from the inside out is where they should start.

 Passing up opportunities to develop current employees is a mistake for a number of reasons:

 - Employees want career development and sometimes that means finding a new job, whether it’s with their current employer or not.
-According to the 2015 Global Job Seeker Trends Study conducted by LinkedIn, 45% of respondents said they quit their jobs because they were concerned about the lack of opportunities for advancement.
 Even if the employee is not a perfect candidate for the job, employers should examine if there is room for improvement or training.
 Alternatively, it could greatly benefit them to be proactively engaged in performance management to groom current employees for potential and critical roles in the company that may open up in the future.

 - It costs companies thousands of dollars to bring on new employees and that number grows each time a new employee doesn’t work out.
 What’s more is that in a job market where candidates have the upper hand, external candidates can be more demanding with their compensation and benefits.
 Hiring internally can save employers the time and money required for recruiting, training and paying new employees.

 - Consistently passing up internal candidates for opportunities within the company damages morale and consequently affects company culture, two things in this job market which are extremely important to both recruiting and retaining employees.